softeng-feup/open-cx-jakepaulers/docs/Report.md

 *  **Description**.
 This use case exists so conference hosts can flag questions as having received a satisfactory answer.

 *  **Preconditions and Postconditions**.
-In order to flag a question, the host must be loggen in.
+In order to flag a question, the host must be logged in.
 In the end, the question will be marked as answered, with the answer in question highlighted.

 *  **Normal Flow**.
 	1. The host chooses a question.
 	2. The host, as an attendee, posts an answer to the question.
-	3. If the user is correctly logged in, they can highlight their own answer, and the system will flag the question as answered.
+	3. If the host is correctly logged in, they can highlight their own answer, and the system will flag the question as answered.

 *  **Alternative Flows and Exceptions**.
 	1. The host chooses a question.